 - Topical heat helps ease pain with periods.
 Try hot water bottles or heating pads for home use.
 There are also over the counter heating pads that stick to the inside of your underwear for use outside of the house.

 - Transcutaneous electrical nerve stimulation (TENS) units can help reduce pain with periods, according to the study.
-A physical or occupational therapist can help you figure out the correct placement of the electrodes.
+A physical therapist can help you figure out the correct placement of the electrodes.

 - Acupuncture and acupressure can help reduce pain with periods.
 Discuss with your doctor if acupuncture is right for you.

 - Abdominal, myofascial, and connective tissue massage has been shown to reduce pelvic pain, including pain with menstruation.
 A trained therapist can give you treatment in the clinic as well as show you techniques you can do at home.

 - Therapeutic exercise including pilates and belly dance were shown to have clinical benefit for pain with periods.

 A trained pelvic health therapist can help reduce discomfort with periods by teaching you pain management strategies that work for you.

 What types of treatments you can expect with pelvic floor therapy:

 - Therapeutic Exercises